DETI's goal is "to grow a dynamic, innovative economy"

 The Consumer Council for Northern Ireland promotes and safeguards the interests of consumers in Northern Ireland and delivers consumer education, skills and information.
 In doing so, it strives to ensure that consumer issues are taken into account in the development and implementation of policy.

 In addition, DETI has been the primary funder of the Northern Ireland Science Park (NISP) and along with the Department for Regional Development and the Department of Finance and Personnel works closely with the independent Northern Ireland Authority for Utility Regulation (NIAUR) in the development and regulation of the electricity and gas industry.

 The Departmental Board is chaired by the Permanent Secretary and manages the Department within the strategic framework set by the Minister.
 It supports the Permanent Secretary by providing collective leadership and taking ownership of the Department’s performance.
 The Deputy Secretaries responsible for Policy Group and Management Services Group are members, as are the Heads of Division with responsibility for Human Resources and Finance.
-Currently one Independent Board Member, Mr David Beck, who is not a Civil Servant also sits on the Departmental Board.
+In addition two Independent Board Members, Mr David Beck and Mrs Claire Hughes, who are not Civil Servants, sit on the Departmental Board.
 The Board meets on a regular basis and has established a Departmental Audit Committee which operates as a sub committee of the Board.
 The Departmental Audit Committee is chaired by Mr David Beck and meets at least four times a year.
 The Chairman reports to the Departmental Board following each meeting.